 I’ll be splitting this DYI up into two parts (as you can stop before doing the second part and have something that is equally as beautiful).
 You can see the second part here.

 1. Thoroughly cleaned horse tail hair (no conditioner) rubber banded together.
 Cut the hair from the tip of the dock (the upper hairs won’t generally be long enough).
 If the horse is still living, you can grab a small amount hidden at the end of the dock that will not be noticeable if you cut it.

 2. A thread that matches the hair color (doesn’t need to be exact).
 Use a thicker thread, not a fine embroidery thread).

-4. A pair of scissors, some tape and some super glue.
+4. A pair of scissors and tape

 1. Gather hair and rubber band it.
 Clean hair well, but don’t use conditioner (will make the hair too slick).
 Allow hair to dry thoroughly (a few days) to prevent mold.